xsscx/srd/README.md

 Welcome
 -----
 This is Hoyt's Public Domain & Collaboration Research Code Collection [SRD0009] that is run on an Apple Security Research Device, the Apple SRD.
 The Target iOS ranges are 14Beta -> 15Beta.
 The Target Platform is iPhone 11 which is aka iPhone 12,1.
-The Model Number is MWL72LL/A.
+The Model Number is MWL72LL/A. Help us Prove the SRD Model with a PR or Issue.

 Crowdsource: Proof & Audit for the Apple Security Research Device.
 Create a PR, send a DM or Tweet.
 Help us Validate & Proof the Apple SRD.
 Your Ideas can be a Proof for the SRD.
 All Result to be Published into the Public Domain immediately.